The functions of the consolidated plan are:

 - To serve as an action plan that provides a basis for assessing performance.

-The FY20 application round is now open.
-Below are the following documents pertaining to the FY20 application round for the 2020 Annual Action Plan.
+Below are the informational documents pertaining to the FY24 round for the 2024 Annual Action Plan:

 Current Consolidated Plan/Annual Action Plans